-The non-concessional contribution limit is \$120,000 for the 2024/25 tax year.
+The non-concessional contribution limit is \$120,000 for the 2024/25 and 2025/26 tax years.
 Your own cap might higher, if you can use the bring-forward arrangements.
 If you are under age 75, you may be able to "bring forward" up to two years of non-concessional contributions, but your limit for the subsequent two financial years will be reduced.
 Based on a limit of \$120,000, this means you can make an after-tax contribution of up to \$360,000 in one financial year.

 If you "bring forward" the full two years of non-concessional contributions in a financial year, you will not be able to make any non-concessional contributions for the next two financial years.
-In any case, you'll only be able to bring forward contributions up to the amount which would take your balance to \$1.9 million.
+In any case, you'll only be able to bring forward contributions up to the amount which would take your balance to \$1.9 million (or \$2 million from 1 July 2025).